 Forthbank Park, Stirling, saw the ladies take on a team of men from the Bathgate area on 27th June.
 The ground had been rented from the local club, King's Park FC, but the club made it clear that it had nothing further to do with the proceedings.
 The game was described a "a pretty imitation of football" by the Stirling Sentinel and "farcical" by the Stirling Observer, and the fact that the equalising goal for the ladies in the 2-2 draw was scored by the referee lends credence to this observation.

-The fortunes of the "other" lady footballers appear to have gone downhill also.
+The fortunes of Mrs Graham's club appear to have gone downhill also.
 On 16th July 1896 the Belfast Newsletter reported that "the lady football team is at Gourock in a destitute condition, where Mrs Graham, their captain, is down with scarlet fever."
 Worse was to come; in September a diminished squad set off on a tour of the West Country.
 A match at Wellington, Somerset, on 19th September, was described as "a complete fiasco."
 The rest of the tour could be described in the same way; the ladies travelled on to Exeter, but were unable to play owing to constant rain.
 While staying in the city in a hope of an improvement in the weather they ran up a bill of £16 which they were unable to pay.
 The railway company was said to have taken away some of their clothes in lieu of payment.
-It was reported that most of the women were from the North, which reinforces the possibility that this not the original BLFC club.
+It was reported that most of the women were from the North.
 An appeal to the Mayor for assistance was turned down; "if there had been but two distressed damsels he might have done something, but when it came to six of them he did not see his way to being generous."
 The party was bailed out temporarily by the proprietor of a local coffee shop, Mr Carnall, and on the advice of the Chief Constable the Mayor started a public subscription, which raised £6 4s 6d.
 The ladies were then taken to St David's station and their fares to London were paid out of the proceeds.

 Despite the enthusiasm of the participants, this attempt at establishing an organisational structure for women's football was short-lived.
 Initially it was entirely a middle-class venture, and middle-class women were not yet united in favour of the struggle for female rights.
 Even the feminists among them would probably have baulked at taking the field themselves, though they would certainly have given moral support to the footballers.
 It then seemed to degenerate into a money-raising venture, which had nothing to do with the ideal of popularising the game of football among women.
-In fact, it probably had an adverse effect, and it is interesting to note that Nettie Honeyball does not appear to have had anything to do with the venture after the spring of 1895.
+In fact, it probably had an adverse effect.
 Another two decades were to pass before a new generation of pioneers would make a fresh effort to establish the women's game, but under the wholly different circumstances of the Great War.

 Notes